Umairmaqsood00/OOP-Social-App/README.md

 ## 🚀 Features

 - **Signup & Signin**
-  Create a new account or log in using your username and password.
+  Create a new account or log in using your username and password

 - **Create Post**
   Share your thoughts with others in the community.